gohryt/programming-languages-research/PARSERS.md

 ### 1.1.
 Spans on AST Nodes — rustc, swc, Go, Cuik

 **rustc** went through three iterations of span size: 16 bytes → 4 bytes → 8 bytes.
-The current design packs `BytePos lo`, `BytePos hi`, and `SyntaxContext` into 8 bytes.
-99.9% of spans fit inline; rare overflows spill to a thread-local interner.
+The current compact `Span` is 8 bytes and stores common byte-position and hygiene-context cases inline; rare cases spill to an interner rather than carrying a full `SpanData` everywhere.
 A separate `SourceMap` stores line-start offsets and converts byte positions to line/column lazily via binary search.
 The key decision: store byte offsets everywhere, compute line/column only when needed for diagnostics.
 This avoids the cost of tracking newlines during parsing.

 **swc** mirrors rustc: `Span { lo: BytePos(u32), hi: BytePos(u32), ctxt: SyntaxContext }` = 12 bytes per node. `BytePos(0)` is reserved for compiler-synthesized spans.
 The cost is real — on a large AST with millions of nodes, spans alone can consume tens of megabytes.

-**Go** uses a single `token.Pos` integer per node.
+**Go** uses compact `token.Pos` integers throughout the AST rather than storing full spans everywhere.
 All files in a compilation share a virtual address space via `FileSet.AddFile(name, base, size)`.
 Each file occupies `[base, base+size]`.
 Resolution is a binary search on the `FileSet`, then on the file's line-start table.
-Only start position is stored; end positions are recovered from AST structure.
-This is the most space-efficient per-node approach: 4 bytes per node, no end position stored.
+Many AST nodes store a primary start position and compute `End()` structurally, while other structs store additional token positions for delimiters, operators, literals, braces, or parentheses.
+This is still space-efficient compared with full `(lo, hi)` spans, but it is not a strict “one position per node” scheme.

 **Cuik** packs source locations into `u32` with bit fields: 1 bit macro flag, 14 bits file ID, 17 bits file position. `SourceRange` is two of these = 8 bytes.
 Every `Stmt` and `Subexpr` carries a `SourceRange`.
 Line/column resolution uses a binary-searchable `line_map` per file.
-The bit-packing is impressively tight but limits file size to 128KB and file count to 16384 — acceptable for C but not for arbitrary use.
+The bit-packing is impressively tight but limits file size to 128KB and file count to 16384 — workable for many hand-written C translation units, but risky for generated code, amalgamated libraries, or arbitrary-language source files.

 ### 1.2.
 No Stored Positions — Zig, Roslyn, rowan